LesterYiu/LesterYiu/README.md

- 👋 Hi, my name is Lester Yiu.
+ -👋 Hi, my name is Lester Yiu.
- ✨ I’m interested in expanding my knowledge in front-end web development ✨ Currently learning the basics of CSS, HTML, Javascript ✨ Looking forward to
+ -✨ I’m interested in expanding my knowledge in front-end web development -✨ Currently learning the basics of CSS, HTML, Javascript

 <!---
 LesterYiu/LesterYiu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.